A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Analysis

-\paragraph{Hubness problem} We analyze empirically whether the prior helps with the hubness problem.
+\paragraph{Hubness Problem.} We analyze empirically whether the prior helps with the hubness problem.
 Following \citet{Lazaridou2015}, we define the \emph{hubness} $N_k(y)$ at $k$ of a target word $y$ as follows:

 where $Q$ is a set of query source language words and $\textit{NN}_k(x,G)$ denotes the $k$ nearest neighbors of~$x$ in the graph~$G$.\footnote{In other words, the hubness of a target word measures how often it occurs in the neighborhood of the query terms.} In accordance with \citet{Lazaridou2015}, we set $k=20$ and use the words in the evaluation dictionary as query terms.
-We show the target language words with the highest hubness using our method and \citet{Artetxe2017} for English--German with a 5,000 seed lexicon and the full vocabulary in \autoref{tab:hubs}.\footnote{We verified that hubs are mostly consistent across runs and similar across language pairs.}

-Hubs are fewer and occur less often with our method, demonstrating that the prior---to some extent---aids with resolving hubness.
-Interestingly, compared to \citet{Lazaridou2015}, hubs seem to occur less often and are more meaningful in current cross-lingual word embedding models.\footnote{\citet{Lazaridou2015} observed mostly rare words with $N_{20}$ values of up to $50$ and many with $N_{20}> 20$.} For instance, the neighbors of `gleichg{\"u}ltigkeit' all relate to indifference and words appearing close to `luis' or `jorge' are Spanish names.
-This suggests that the prior might also be beneficial in other ways, e.g.\ by enforcing more reliable translation pairs for subsequent iterations.
+We show the target language words with the highest hubness using our method and \citet{Artetxe2017} for English--German with a 5,000 seed lexicon and the full vocabulary in \cref{tab:hubs}.\footnote{We verified that hubs are mostly consistent across runs and similar across language pairs.} Hubs are fewer and occur less often with our method, demonstrating that the prior---to some extent---aids with resolving hubness.
+Interestingly, compared to \citet{Lazaridou2015}, hubs seem to occur less often and are more meaningful in current cross-lingual word representation models.\footnote{\citet{Lazaridou2015} observed mostly rare words with $N_{20}$ values of up to $50$ and many with $N_{20}> 20$.} For instance, the neighbors of \word{gleichg{\"u}ltigkeit} all relate to indifference and words appearing close to \word{luis} or \word{jorge} are Spanish names.
+This suggests that the prior might also be beneficial in other ways, e.g., by enforcing more reliable translation pairs for subsequent iterations.